 - 4. After the Node has been down for at least 20 minutes, power the Node back up, and begin the necessary recovery process. - 5.
 Continue running the Driver for at least 20 minutes. - 6.
 Allow the run to complete gracefully. - 7.
+Retrieve the new number of completed trades in the database by running: select count() as count2 from SETTLEMENT

-Retrieve the new number of completed trades in the database by running: select count() as count2 from SETTLEMENT - 8.
+- 8. Retrieve the new number of completed trades in the database by running: select count() as count2 from SETTLEMENT - 9.
 Compare the number of executed Trade-Result Transactions on the Driver to (count2 count1).
-Verify that (count2 count1) is equal to the number of successful Trade-Result Transaction records in the Driver log file. - 9.
+Verify that (count2 count1) is equal to the number of successful Trade-Result Transaction records in the Driver log file. - 10.
 Allow recovery process to complete as needed.